Photo by Elizabeth West

-Elizabeth West is a writer living in Missouri with a psychotic cat and an overflowing library.
-Ms West currently does office work, but has had such varied jobs as spot welder, chicken trimmer, lab wretch, and cafeteria slave.
+Elizabeth West is a writer living in Missouri in the midst of an overflowing library in a mid-century house nicknamed The Crumbling Albatross.
+Ms West currently does office work but has had such varied jobs as spot welder, chicken trimmer, lab wretch, and cafeteria slave.
 She has been performing in one venue or another since she was five: Christmas pageants, chorus, theater, and recently figure skating, where she won a gold medal at her first competition.

 She graduated in 2005 from Drury University with a BS in English and an AS in Criminology.
 While temporarily in grad school, she published a short story, “Jack and the Bean Sprout,” in the Spring 2007 issue of Drury University’s Bonfire magazine.
 In May 2012, she won the first annual fiction contest at The Soap Boxers blog.
 You can read her story, “Te Absolvo,” via a link on the Read Me page.

-Elizabeth is querying her paranormal novel, Tunerville.
-She has a police procedural in professional critique (Rose’s Hostage) and is working on a book set partially in the 1960s British and American film and theater industries.
+Elizabeth is querying her urban fantasy novel, Tunerville.
+She has a police procedural in professional critique (Rose’s Hostage) and recently finished a book set partially in the 1960s / 1970s British and American film and theater industries.
+She is also in the process of developing a sequel to Tunerville.

 You may reach her at aelizabethwest at gmail.com.
 Or follow her sporadic tweets on Twitter, where she posts as @DameWritesalot.